 It's also important to note that while fatigue can be caused by anxiety, anxiety can also be caused by fatigue and lethargy.
-You absolutely have to remain mentally and physically active all throughout the day in order to help with your anxiety.
+You should remain mentally and physically active throughout the day to help with managing your anxiety.

-- Physical activity is also extremely important.
+- Physical activity is extremely valuable.
 In fact, studies have shown that exercise may be as powerful as some anxiety medications, and a lack of exercise and general inactivity are also believed to drastically increase anxiety - possibly even creating it.

-That's why lethargy is genuinely the type of symptom that you need to decrease and fight.
-If you allow your fatigue to take hold of you, you're going to increase the risk that your anxiety gets worse.
+Anxiety and lethargy can be cyclical.
+Anxiety leads to lethargy and lethargy can lead to an increase in you anxiety.
+If you allow your fatigue to take hold of you, you're going to increase the risk that your anxiety worsens.

 Ways to Combat Lethargy

 Lethargy is a tough issue to beat because by its very nature it takes away from your natural willingness to take action.
-It's something that kills motivation, and makes it very hard for you to start making the necessary changes to your life that you need to make in order to reduce anxiety and reduce lethargy.
+It is something that kills motivation and makes it very hard for you to start making the necessary changes to your life that you need to make in order to reduce anxiety and feeling lethargic.

-- Start Exercising - This is crucial.
+- Start Exercising This is crucial.
 Even though exercise naturally creates fatigue after the workout is over, it also increases natural energy and has natural anxiety fighting abilities.
 It's really important that you start exercising right away.
-Talk to your doctor about a healthy exercise program.
+Consider talking to your doctor about a healthy exercise program.

-- Stay Hydrated - Hydration can also lead to very serious problems with fatigue and energy.
-It can also increase anxiety, and there is some evidence that anxiety takes water out of the body (through sweating, etc.) that makes dehydration more plausible.
+- Stay Hydrated Hydration can also lead to severe problems with fatigue and energy.
+It can also increase anxiety.
+There is also some evidence that anxiety takes water out of the body (through sweating, etc.) which makes dehydration more possible.